ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 | backplane                  |                          | Backplane is considered as a part of board.
 And no need to define as a single component  |
 | software-module            |                          | TBD                      |
 | controller-card            |                          | Controller card is considered as a specific functional board.
 And no need to define as a single component  |
-{: #tab-prefixes title="Comparison between openconfig-platform and inventory data model"}
+{: #tab-oc title="Comparison between openconfig-platform and inventory data model"}

-As it mentioned in {{reference-RFC8348}} that state data and performance data are out of scope of our data model, it is same to alarm data and should be defined in some other alarm data model separately.
-And for some component specific structures in openconfig-platform, we consider some of them contained by our existing structure, such as fan, backplane, and controller-card.
-And for some of them, there is no need to manage them for operators, such as storage and cpu.
+As it mentioned in {{reference-RFC8348}} that state data and performance data are out of scope of our data model, it is same for alarm data and it should be defined in some other alarm data models separately.
+And for some component specific structures in openconfig-platform, we consider some of them can be contained by our existing structure, such as fan, backplane, and controller-card.
+And for some of them, there is no need to manage for operators, such as storage and cpu.

 Mostly, our inventory data model can cover the attributes from OpenConfig.